 The addition of vocals by Amber Ortolano and Fabiola Sanchez (Familiar Trees) on four songs sets this release apart from the artist’s previous work.
 Figured centrally in the soundtrack as recurring lyrical voicing, the Amber Ortolano and Hior Chronik pairing have also produced a rearranged version of ‘Twice’ originally written by Swedish electronic band Little Dragon.

-‘Taking the Veil’ is presented in a 16-page art book format with stunning images by the aforementioned Amber Ortolano, who is a New York based photographer.
+‘Taking the Veil’ is presented in a 16-page art book format with stunning images by the aforementioned New York based photographer Amber Ortolano, with design and mastering by KITCHEN.
+LABEL founder Ricks Ang.
 The subjects in the visual narratives of ‘Taking the Veil’ are of young women imprisoned by their flow of thoughts and their dark imagination.
 The delicate beauty and ambiguous gestures of these feminine protagonists serve as powerful metaphors of the veil as the title of the album reflects – they reveal and conceal all at once, reviving emotions conjured by a sense of mystery.
 This atmosphere probes the consciousness of visions half-remembered and half-dreamed.
 ‘Taking the Veil’ is the best company for late hours and memory searching in a world of mist and shadows.

 “Taking The Veil is a rich offering conceptually, sonically, and visually.
 It is collaboration executed to perfection to create one unified work of art. “

 ”A bitterly romantic piece for a Sunday morning.”